laravel/docs/validation.md

 <a name="rule-mimes"></a>
 #### mimes:_foo_,_bar_,...

-The file under validation must have a MIME type corresponding to one of the listed extensions.
+The file under validation must have a MIME type corresponding to one of the listed extensions:

-> **Note**
-> This validation does not check the correspondence between the mimetype and the extension used for the file name.
-For example, the `mimes:png` validation would be valid for a PNG type file named `photo.txt`.
-If you want to validate the extension of the file name itself, you can use the [`extensions`](#rule-extensions) validator.

-<a name="basic-usage-of-mime-rule"></a>
-#### Basic Usage Of MIME Rule

     'photo' => 'mimes:jpg,bmp,png'

 Even though you only need to specify the extensions, this rule actually validates the MIME type of the file by reading the file's contents and guessing its MIME type.
 A full listing of MIME types and their corresponding extensions may be found at the following location:

 [https://svn.apache.org/repos/asf/httpd/httpd/trunk/docs/conf/mime.types](https://svn.apache.org/repos/asf/httpd/httpd/trunk/docs/conf/mime.types)

+<a name="mime-types-and-extensions"></a>
+#### MIME Types & Extensions

+This validation rule does not verify agreement between the MIME type and the extension the user assigned to the file.
+For example, the `mimes:png` validation rule would consider a file containing valid PNG content to be a valid PNG image, even if the file is named `photo.txt`.
+If you would like to validate the user-assigned extension of the file, you may use the [`extensions`](#rule-extensions) rule.

 <a name="rule-min"></a>
 #### min:_value_